Vacuum Extraction Complications

 What Is Vacuum Extraction?

-A vacuum extraction device with a suction cup attached to the top of a baby's head
+A vacuum extraction device with a suction cup attached to the top of a mannequin newborn's head.

 Example of a vacuum extraction device

-The vacuum extraction device includes a soft cup (also called a ventouse) that is firmly attached to the baby’s head and a vacuum pump to create suction.
+The vacuum extraction device includes a soft cup that is firmly attached to the baby’s head and a vacuum pump to create suction.

 If doctors fail to safely perform a vacuum extraction delivery, babies can suffer from a wide range of health problems, including brain bleeds, cerebral palsy, and Erb’s palsy.
 Mothers can also be seriously injured.

-When done properly, a vacuum extraction removes the baby from the birth canal quickly, reducing the risk of complications for the mother and baby.
+When performed correctly, a vacuum extraction quickly removes the baby from the birth canal, reducing the risk of complications for the mother and their child.

 Vacuum extraction may be needed when: